endless-sky/endless-sky-wiki/HistoricalTimeline.md

 ***

 * 3000: The galaxy is beginning to slip into decadence, with megacorporations like the Syndicate once again gaining power.
-The Republic has made several unpopular decisions, including license fees on various classes of starships, and interstellar trade tariffs that weigh most heavily on low-value commodities such as food and clothing.
+The Republic has made several unpopular decisions, including expensive licenses that make it hard to make a start as an independent pilot, and interstellar trade tariffs that weigh most heavily on low-value commodities such as food and clothing.
 This, combined with the Parliament structure that gives almost no voice to sparsely populated worlds, has led to an increase of anti-Republic sentiment.